Connect with us

 The government will provide parcels of land to the developers who will then prepare site plans as well as the architectural plans for the identified projects.

-About 200,000 houses will be construction annually under the housing scheme.
+About 200,000 houses will be built annually under the housing scheme.

 “Developers should consider quality, cost and time when executing the project that will comprise housing units, social and security facilities with the associated physical infrastructure such as drainage, roads, water and energy connections,” Mr Nyakiongora said.